systemjs/systemjs/docs/config-api.md

 * `main`: The main entry point of the package (so `import 'local/package'` is equivalent to `import 'local/package/index.js'`)
 * `format`: The module format of the package.
 See [Module Formats](https://github.com/systemjs/systemjs/blob/master/docs/module-formats.md).
 * `defaultExtension`: The default extension to add to modules requested within the package.
-  Takes preference over defaultJSExtensions.
-  Can be set to `defaultExtension: false` to optionally opt-out of extension-adding when `defaultJSExtensions` is enabled.
 * `map`: Local and relative map configurations scoped to the package.
 Apply for subpaths as well.
 * `meta`: Package-scoped meta configuration with wildcard support.
 Modules are subpaths within the package path.
   This also provides an opt-out mechanism for `defaultExtension`, by adding modules here that should skip extension adding.